-- A. Certain uses in the CFO may have reduced parking requirements, pursuant to Subsection 10.1.6, Minimum Parking. - B. Lots along North Margin Street that are vacant as of the effective date of this Ordinance and are in the FFO may have parking areas as a principal use. - C. No historic structure shall be demolished for the purpose of providing a surface parking area. - D. Parking structures shall comply with Subsection 10.1.9, Parking Structures.
+- A. Certain uses in the CFO may have reduced requirements, pursuant Subsection 10.1.6, Minimum Parking. - B. Lots along North Margin Street that are vacant as of the effective date of this Ordinance and are in the FFO may have parking areas as a principal use. - C. No historic structure shall be demolished for the purpose of providing a surface parking area. - D. Parking structures shall comply with Subsection 10.1.9, Parking Structures.